kksharma1618/dropbox-streaming-upload/README.md

 })

 // when you want to cancel it (before upload is done/failed)
-// cancel fn is added to your options object by library options.cancel()
+// cancel function is added to your options object by library
+// calling cancel function after upload is done/failed has no effect options.cancel()
 ```